ronen-agranat/minima/index.md

 > Helping companies build and scale their software development capability

-I previously worked at Amazon EC2 and have a BSc(Eng) in electrical and computer engineering.
+I have a BScEng (Hons) in electrical and computer engineering from the University of Cape Town.